How to improve your credit score: the ultimate guide

 It's not a way to increase your credit score quickly, but a long-term strategy for credit score health.
 Being able to access your credit report and credit score for free means that there is no reason that you shouldn't be checking, and checking regularly.
 Keeping a watch on your credit report means that you can see if it suddenly starts to go down and then let you take action to steady this before getting it back up.
 It also gives you the chance to do any work you might need to before applying for something like a mortgage.
 Keeping an eye on your credit score and report means that you can keep it in top condition and avoid rejected applications.

 Last but not least, improving your credit score does not happen overnight.
 It often takes weeks to see any changes to your credit file, and it can take months before you see significant improvements in your score.
-Luckily, it couldn't be easier with Wollit!
-You can set up your account and be on your way to a better credit score in 2 minutes.
-We'll automatically build your credit file with all 3 major UK credit reference agencies every month, and you don't even need to lift a finger.
-Start now!
+Luckily, it couldn't be easier to get started with Wollit!
+You can set up your account in 2 minutes.
+We'll automatically build your positive credit history, the single most important factor affecting your credit score, with all 3 major UK credit reference agencies every month.
+As with all of these possible steps you can take, improvements to your credit score are not guaranteed, but if you are taking all of these good steps then it should get you moving in the right direction!